VoxeLibre/VoxeLibre/mods/PLAYER/mcl_player/README.txt

 Authors of source code
 ----------------------
 Originally by celeron55, Perttu Ahola <celeron55@gmail.com> (LGPL 2.1)
-Various Minetest developers and contributors (LGPL 2.1)
+Various Luanti developers and contributors (LGPL 2.1)

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by